LukaVanHoeven/MAR1/README.md

        - `1`: Train and evaluate the text classification models of assignment 1a.
        - `2`: Use the dialogue management system for restaurant recommendation from assignment 1b and 1c.

-## Some limitations:

--When you put in just 1 word, it might not recognize it as 'inform' This means that the system will not check if there are any preferences stated in your utterance.
-For this sake we recommend uttering more than 1 word to the system.
-Especially when making deliberate spelling mistakes.

 ### Configurability

 The dialogue management system has a couple of configurable options that can be used through adding the following arguments to the command line behind `python main.py`: